zermelozf/esn-lm/doc/features.rst

 However the echo state property allows neglecting the terms of the gradient back-propagated several times through the recurrent layer.
-In fact, the echo state property is responsible for the vanishing gradient effect described in \cite{Bengio_learninglong-term}.
+In fact, the echo state property is responsible for the vanishing gradient effect described in [Bengio_learninglong-term]_.
 Informally, since the influence of the feature :math:`f(\mathbf{u}_{t})` is attenuated through time because of the echo state property, it has only a very limited impact on the state of the recurrent layer :math:`\mathbf{x}_{t+n}`